S-Makrod/AutoDatabase/README.md

 To view the project you can simply type localhost/"INSERT FILE PATH TO index.php HERE" into the URL bar.

 Note that the project uses the MySQL database so if you do not have the database and tables set up you will get an error.
 You must set up the database before using the application.
-To do so you must run MAMP and then open phpMyAdmin by going to tools > phpMyAdmin.
+To do so, run MAMP and then open phpMyAdmin by going to tools > phpMyAdmin.

 Then make a database like so: